krishkr2501/krishkr2501/README.md

 ## 💼 What I'm Looking For

-Data science internships, freelance projects, or collaboration opportunities where I can:
+ Internships, freelance projects, Full time job role,or collaboration opportunities where I can:
 - Analyze data that drives decisions
 - Build ML models that work in production
 - Work with teams that value learning and shipping